SinanUrgunWork/Flask-Task-Manager-Application/README.md

 ## Architectural Design

-The project follows a modular and scalable design, which makes it easy to extend and maintain.
+The project follows a modular and scalable design, which makes it easy to extend and maintain(MVC, Blueprints for Modular Design, and RESTful Routing).
 The key components include:

 - **Flask Blueprints**: The application is divided into blueprints, separating different concerns like authentication, task management, and admin functionalities.
 This separation allows for easier management and scaling of the application.